Ashleigh Whiffin: Public outreach

 Whiffin has published on how social media can be used to engage the public with museum collections, helping to develop the SCOPE framework.

 She advocates about Scotland's wildlife to the media, highlighting the phenomenon of a non-biting midge swarms and was interviewed about how maths is used in her work and talked about her career and work on the UK Wildlife podcast in 2021.

 She has given public talks such an introduction to beetles and about the collection at NMS, in 2018 she spoke at the EntoSci18 event for young entomologists at Harper Adams and in 2020 she was part of the panel event 'Sharing Stories' for National Insect Week.

-In 2020 Whiffin was a judge for the Royal Entomological Society's National Insect Week 2020 Photography Competition, with Tim Cockerill and Nick Baker.
+In 2020 Whiffin was a judge for the Royal Entomological Society's National Insect Week 2020 Photography Competition, with Tim Cockerill and Nick Baker and sits on the Society's Outreach Committee.

 In 2023 Whiffin appears on BBC Winterwatch talking with Gillian Burke about the insects in Warriston Cemetery, Edinburgh.